chuksdozie/dcc-webapp/README.md

 ## Getting Started

+### Setting Up Your Environment

+Make reference to `.env.example` in root folder then duplicate it and rename the new file `.env.local`.
+That should get things ready to run the server.

+### Running the Server

-First, run the development server:
+Next, run the development server:

 ```bash
 npm run dev